 WEDNESDAY – Depart from the USA, fly into Rome, Italy

 One of the easiest European destinations to get to from the USA, Italy is located smack in Southern Europe.
 One of the reasons Italy is easy to access is because Rome is a big city with a big international airport.
 For that reason, there are tons of flights in and out of the country each day.
 When searching for flights, I prefer to compare prices on Kayak.

 Tip: If you’re coming from a small state (like me – Nebraska), I tend to search for options from the nearest international airport to bring down prices.
 So for instance, I would search for flights out of Chicago instead of out of Omaha.

 Highlights of Rome Day One – Trevi Fountain, Spanish Steps, Margutta Street

-Stay: Hotel Cosmopolita – A simple, no fuss hotel in the heart of Rome.
-Minutes walking distance from both the Trevi Fountain and Colosseum, the location is what makes this hotel so special.
-If you don’t find that it suits you try Airbnb or booking.com to search for the best rates on hotels.
+Hotel Cosmopolita – A simple, no-fuss hotel in the heart of Rome.
+Just minutes walking distance from both the Trevi Fountain and Colosseum, the location of Hotel Cosmopolita is what makes this hotel such a good deal.
+If you don’t find that this hotel suits you, I encourage you to search on Airbnb or booking.com.

-Arriving to Rome I was filled with a sense of freedom and wanderlust.
-A city that is seeped in history, and has managed to influence almost every corner of the world.
+When I arrived in Rome I was filled with a sense of freedom and wanderlust.
+It’s a city that is steeped in history and has managed to influence almost every corner of the world.
 Walking through Rome is like walking through an outdoor museum.
-Everywhere you turn there is a piece of history in front of you, be it the Colosseum, the Trevi Fountain, the Vatican and more.
+Everywhere you turn there is a piece of history in front of you, be it the Colosseum, the Trevi Fountain, the Vatican, and more.